Fuel tax: India

 In India, the pricing of fuel varies by state, though central taxes still are part of the pump price of fuel.
 The Central and state government's taxes make up nearly half of petrol's pump price.
 The Central govt has different taxes, which amount to about 10–20% of the final cost.
 The states taxes vary, but on average end up making about 17–20% of the final cost.
 As a result, approximately 50% - 60% of the pump cost goes to the government in the form of different taxes.

 For example, in Delhi, as of February 18, 2021, price of petrol is ₹89.54 per litre.
 Out of this ₹32.98 go to Central Govt of India in the form of excise and customs tax. ₹19.32 is collected by state government in the form of sales tax and entry tax.
 Thus, a total of ₹52.30 is collected due to various taxes (which accounts for around 58% of the total price).

 Israel

 In Israel, tax on fuel is 1.35 USD per liter which includes direct fuel tax and VAT.
 This totals to 78% of total pump price.

 Europe

-Kerosene tax can be levied throughout the European Union on domestic flights and between Member States according to the 2003 Energy Taxation Directive.
+Jet fuel tax is banned on commercial flights within the European Union, according to the 2003 Energy Taxation Directive.
+It can be levied on domestic flights or by agreement between Member States, however no such agreements exist.